chapel-lang/chapel-blog/content/posts/10myths-part8/index.md

-“Chapel as it could be, improved by the efforts of the broader community;” and {{<sidenote "right" "in those terms">}}If, like me today, you're having trouble untangling the interpretation proposed by this sentence, I'm saying that if "We'll never pull this off" is intended to mean "A broad community effort, leveraging HPC expertise, will never be successful with a language like Chapel," then I strongly disagree—I definitely believe we have a fighting chance.
+“Chapel as it could be, improved by the efforts of the broader community;” and {{<sidenote "right" "in those terms">}}If, like me today, you're having trouble untangling the interpretation proposed by this sentence, I was trying to say that if "We'll never pull this off" is intended to mean "A broad community effort, leveraging HPC expertise, will never be successful with a language like Chapel," then I strongly disagree—I definitely believe we have a fighting chance.
 I'll come